• Siding

 Trusted Siding Installation

-The James Hardie Company recognizes Porter Family Contracting as an Elite Preferred contractor.
+The James Hardie Company recognizes Porter Family Exteriors as an Elite Preferred contractor.
 That means we’ve successfully completed training from the Hardie company and mastered their best practices for siding installation.

 When a James Hardie Elite Preferred contractor installs your siding, you can have confidence that your siding is accurately installed and that your 30-year, non-prorated, transferable warranty is protected.
 This makes hiring a professional, well-trained installation team worth the investment!